sframe-wg/sframe/draft-ietf-sframe-enc.md

 roughly once every 2^12 seconds, or about once an hour.

-In a typical SFrame usage in a real-time media application, there are a few factors that mitigate this risk:
+In a typical SFrame usage in a real-time media application, there are a few approaches to mitigating this risk:

 * Receivers only accept SFrame ciphertexts over HBH-secure channels (e.g., SRTP security associations or QUIC connections).
 So only an entity that is part of